glycerine/goq/README.md

 * The only caveat: Note that QUIC will not (probably) work on VPN IPv6 networks.
 Their MTU of 1280 can be too small.
 Some discussion here: https://github.com/tailscale/tailscale/issues/2633
 * By setting quic-go's Config.InitialPacketSize = 1200 we were able to make QUIC work over IPv4 VPN networks with the small MTU of 1280 (e.g. default Tailscale).
 * Windows compatability was re-established as v1.3.48
+* v1.4.0 makes workers keep going by default, since this is the vast majority of uses.
+In other words, `goq work forever` is now the default, and the forever word is not needed.
+Now `goq work oneshot` can be used to do a job and then have the worker stop.

 Olds: 2019 January 6:  v1.2.0 works on Windows.
 Looking for the old version? use the v1.0.0-branch tag.